-Guardianship 101 written by Little Steps Asia
+Guardianship 101 by Little Steps Asia

-DID YOU KNOW?
+Did you know?
 Without a Will, your child may not be in the care of the right person.
-If there is no evidence of guardians being appointed for your child, then the State takes responsibility until a suitable Guardian is found.
+If there is no evidence of guardians being appointed for your child, then the State takes responsibility until a suitable guardian is found.
 This is important for parents to know, as no parent would want their child to be in State care!

 What should you do?
 Read more…

-Don’t hesitate and make the mistake that so many do who put off and avoid making a Will, as you will only regret the opportunity you had to financially plan and make necessary provisions for your family and loved ones.
+Don’t hesitate and make the mistake that so many do who put off and avoid writing a Will, as you will only regret the opportunity you had to financially plan and make necessary provisions for your family and loved ones.